 AP English Summer Homework

-Please read your books and email your responses in the prescribed order.
+Please email your responses in the prescribed order.
 These required readings will provide the basis for discussion, group work, and presentations.
 They will also serve as essential material for your first major essays in ATYP AP English, so please read carefully and be sure to refresh and reacquaint yourself with the texts before we meet in September, should you finish your reading early in the summer.

 THE READINGS: